Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Conclusion

 \section{Conclusion}

-We have shown how we can integrate symbolic regression with deep learning architectures and train the entire system end-to-end to take advantage of the powerful deep learning training techniques that have been developed.
+We have shown how we can integrate symbolic regression with deep learning architectures and train the entire system end-to-end to take advantage of the powerful deep learning training techniques that have been developed in recent years.
 Namely, we show that we can learn arithmetic on MNIST digits where the system must learn to identify the images in an image recognition task while simultanesouly extracting the mathematical expression that relates the digits to the answer.
-Additionally, we show that we can simultaneously extract an unknown parameter from a dynamical system while propagating a different system forward in time.
+Additionally, we show that we can simultaneously extract an unknown parameter from a dynamical system extract the propagation equations.
 In the SHO system, the results suggest that we can discover new techniques for integrating ODEs, potentially paving the way for improved integrators, such as integrators for stiff ODEs that may be difficult to solve with numerical methods.

-One direction for future work is to make the system less sensitive to random initializations.
-As seen by the benchmark results of the SEQL network in Appendix \ref{app:benchmark}, the SEQL network is not always able to find the correct mathematical expression.
-This is because there are a number of local minima in the SEQL network that the network can get stuck in.
-Gradient-based optimization methods are only guaranteed to find local minima rather than global minima.
-This is not typically a concern for neural networks because the local minima are typically close enough in performance to the global minimum \cite{Choromanska2015}.
-However, for the SEQL network, we want to find the true global minimum.
+One direction for future work is to study the role of random initializations and make the system less sensitive to random initializations.
+As seen by the benchmark results of the EQL network in Appendix \ref{app:benchmark}, the EQL network is not always able to find the correct mathematical expression.
+This is because there are a number of local minima in the EQL network that the network can get stuck in, and gradient-based optimization methods are only guaranteed to find local minima rather than global minima.
+Local minima are not typically a concern for neural networks because the local minima are typically close enough in performance to the global minimum \cite{Choromanska2015}.
+However, for the EQL network, we often want to find the true global minimum.
 In this work, we have alleviated this issue by increasing stochasticity through large learning rates and by decreasing the sensitivity to random initializations by duplicating activation functions.
 Additionally, we run multiple trials and find the best results, either manually or through an automated system \cite{Martius2016,Sahoo2018}.
 In future work, it may be possible to find the true global minimum without resorting to multiple trials as it has been shown that over-parameterized neural networks with certain types of activation functions are able to reach the global minimum through gradient descent in linear time regardless of the random initialization \cite{Du2018}.